Ajiboso-Adeola/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists all files in the current directory and the parent of the working directory and the /boot directory in long format
+ a symbolic link in the current working dirrctory